raghu04/raghu04/README.md

-👋 Hi, I’m Raghu S, a passionate web and mobile developer.
+👋 Hi, I’m Raghu S, a passionate front-end developer specializing in web and mobile development with React and React Native.
 👀 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the user experience, architecture, and code quality of the things I build.
 🌱 I’m currently learning React Native Animation, Framer Motion